GovStackWorkingGroup/sandbox/spec/terminology-abbreviations.md

 * Viewing the various documentation about the Sandbox and building blocks.
 * Selecting and clicking through an use case and seeing how various building blocks interact (using a pre-deployed GovStack instance to minimize any setup time)
 * Deploying a GovStack instances with a specific configuration (building blocks and compliant applications) and executing use cases against the custom configuration.

+## Civil servant
+A civil servant is an individual who works for the government and performs various administrative, executive, or professional roles in public service.
+They are employed in government departments, agencies, and other public sector organizations.
+Civil servants are responsible for implementing government policies, providing public services, and assisting in the governance of a country or region.